synw/agent-smith/README.md

 - **Interact**: the agent can perform interactions with the user and get input and feedback
 - **Think**: interact with some language model servers to perform inference queries
 - **Run jobs**: manage long running jobs with multiple tasks
-- **Remember**: use the transient memory or the semantic memory to store data
+- **Remember**: use it's transient or semantic memory to store data

 ## Packages